-Type 1 is an autoimmune disease that leads to the destruction of the insulin producing cells within the pancreas.
-Insulin allows your body to use the sugar contained within carbohydrates for energy or to store the excess glucose for future use.
+Type 1 diabetes is a serious, lifelong condition where your blood glucose level is too high because your body can't make a hormone called insulin.
 By regulating the amount of glucose in your bloodstream, insulin helps keep your blood sugar from getting too high (hyperglycaemia) or too low (hypoglycaemia).
 People suffering from Type 1 diabetes require regular insulin administration.

-Type 2 is a metabolic disorder that results in hyperglycaemia due to the body being either ineffective at using the insulin it has produced or being unable to produce enough insulin.
+Type 2 diabetes is a serious condition where the insulin your pancreas makes can’t work properly, or your pancreas can’t make enough insulin.
 This normally presents itself in adulthood and is linked with a poor diet and sedentary lifestyle.

 According to Diabetes UK, there are approximately 3.6 million people in the UK who have been diagnosed with either Type 1 or Type 2 diabetes.
 There may also be as many as 500,000 living with the condition who have yet to be diagnosed.
 So with over 4 million people in the UK living with diabetes, this represents 6% of the UK population.